ISO 45001 Certification

 Step 4 – Management Review

-Step 5 – Stage 1 Audit (Documentation Review)
+Step 5 – Stage 1 Audit

-Step 6 – Stage 2 Audit (Implementation Audit)
+Step 6 – Stage 2 Audit

-Verification of system implementation and effectiveness.
+Verification of implementation, worker engagement, and control effectiveness.

 Step 7 – Certification Issued